 How do you get rid of them?

 If opossums have become a problem on your property or inside of your home, contact CrittereX LLC, we can get rid of opossums from your property through our nuisance wildlife control services.
 You could also first try removing pet food, bird feeders and cover trash cans but we have the training needed to safely service your opossum infestation and stop future infestations with exclusion methods.
-Contact us today to learn more about our nuisance wildlife control services that are available throughout the Hudson Valley of New York.
+Contact us today to learn more about our humane and chemical-free nuisance wildlife control services that are available throughout the Hudson Valley of New York.

 Opossum Prevention Tips